-When you think of the word “radiation,” you probably think of the effects of a nuclear bomb or a power plant disaster like Chernobyl: burning, cancer, and a slow, painful death.
+When you think of the word “radiation,” you probably think of the effects of a nuclear bomb or a power plant disaster like Chernobyl: awful burns, cancer, and a slow, painful death.

 It makes sense you’d be worried about using the same technology to warm your food.

-Therein lies the problem–it’s not the same technology.
+Therein lies the first problem in the anti-microwave argument, though—it’s not the same technology.

 “Radiation” is a broad term that includes any kind of energy that falls on the electromagnetic spectrum.